Skip to Content

 Once a grand temple to the Greek Goddess Artemis, little remains of the temple’s original majestic halls.
 But the Temple of Artemis was once considered to be one of the Seven Wonders of the Ancient World, and for that alone, it’s worth the visit.

 Of the original Seven Wonders of the Ancient World, only the Pyramids of Giza in Egypt remain standing.
-Of the remaining six, Selcuk and the Temple of Artemis is one of the few places where you can still see remnants of the original building.
+Of the remaining six, Selcuk and the Temple of Artemis are among the few places where you can still see remnants of the original building.

 In its prime, the Artemesia was a stunning monument to Artemis, who in Roman times was referred to as Diana.
 She was the Goddess of Fertility, and her influence continues in the region, as you’ll find egg statues and references throughout the ruins of Ephesus.